 Please note that the following conditions apply:

-- Each application for copies must be submitted on an Access to Information Request Form by a Canadian citizen or an individual residing in Canada.
+- The application for copies of records should indicate that it is being requested under Access to Information.
+It must be submitted by a Canadian citizen or an individual residing in Canada.
+For non-citizens, you can hire a free-lance researcher to make the request on your behalf.
 Fee: $5.00, payable to the Receiver General for Canada.

 - The request must be accompanied by a signed consent from the person concerned or proof that he/she has been deceased 20 years.